 (Visit the prohibited items section for a full list of items prohibited in addition to fire safety prohibited items.)

 - Candles and incense are not permitted anywhere inside residential buildings.

 - Space heaters are not permitted in student rooms, with the exception of those provided by the College in response to a problem with the heating system.

 - Use of non-College alarm systems or other than College-issued locks, including locks on storage closets.

 - The storage and use of ﬂammable liquids (e.g. gasoline, paint thinner, spray paint, air brushes) and ﬂammable gases (e.g. propane, acetylene), ﬁreworks or other materials that pose an increased ﬁre hazard.

 - Halogen lamps are a signiﬁcant ﬁre safety hazard if there are combustibles too close to the bulb.
 The use of these lamps is prohibited.
 Lamps with plastic shades must use compact ﬂuorescent or 40 watt or less bulbs.

 - Extension cords are not permitted unless UL-approved with surge protectors.
 Electrical cords should be kept at least 12 inches (30.48 cm) away from heaters.

 Toaster ovens may be used only in kitchens or lounges.
-Microwaves and hot pots are permitted in student rooms.
+Microwaves and hot pots with auto shut off are permitted in student rooms.
 Appliances must be kept clean at all times and unplugged when not in use.